miurahr/omegat-textra-plugin/README.md

 - Java 11 Runtime

 Note: Java 8 Runtime requiires modification of bundled TLS root certifications to run the plugin.
 See manual.
-- **Version 0.11.0** Supports TexTra API which NICT changed web API on 11, Novmember, 2020.
-Versions before v0.11.0 is not working now.
-18

 ## Configuration